parMaster/rpid/README.md

 # ToDo's
 - fan activation temps - on, off boundaries, wait before turn off... basically minimize state changes, but do it so it doesn't work all night cooling what's already cold
-- configure pins, log file path with cmd params and config file
+- configure fan acticavion/deactivation temps.
+No config file for now
-- web server that server /status with current state to gatus
+- web server that serves /status with current state to gatus

 # Setup
 - pi user must be added to the same group as /dev/gpiomem in ([source](https://raspberrypi.stackexchange.com/questions/40105/access-gpio-pins-without-root-no-access-to-dev-mem-try-running-as-root)).